krishnaraja19/react-vehicle-management/README.md

 please run the "npm start"

-Then application page will open by your default browser.
+Then application page will open by your default browser automatically.

+If it is not open, please open this url "http://localhost:3000/" in your browser manually.